It’s this time of the year…

 Lovely crafting y’all,

 Need more ideas for wreathes?
 Check out the 2015 Snow Wreath, 2014 Snowball Star Wreath or the 2013 Walnut Wreath.
 Still not enough?
-Here are some collections of inspirations with different themes 1, 2, 3, 4, 5.1 No time to comment?
+Here are some collections of inspirations with different themes 1, 2, 3, 4, 5.1 Click and leave a ❤︎ if there is no time to comment.